How to Use a Guided Prayer Journal: Structure Explained

 Why Structure Strengthens Daily Devotion

-Without structure, prayer often becomes repetitive or distracted.
+Without structure, prayer often becomes repetitive and distracted.
 Thoughts wander.
-Requests stay general.
-Although Scripture may be read, it is not always applied.
+Confession stays vague.
+Scripture may be read, but it is not always pressed into the heart or applied to daily life.

 Step 1: Begin With Scripture